 This Lake Resources profile is part of a paid investor education campaign.*

 Lake Resources N.L.
 (ASX:LKE) is a lithium exploration and development company focused on producing high purity sustainable lithium at low cost from its three wholly-owned lithium brine projects in Argentina.
 The projects lie within one of the largest wholly-owned land packages amongst the largest players within the Lithium Triangle, which is home to 40 percent of the world’s lithium supply.

 Lake Resources is primarily advancing its wholly-owned Kachi lithium project which is approximately 100 kilometers south of FMC Lithium’s (NYSE:LTHM) Hombre Muerto lithium brine production site.
-The property hosts a 2018 mineral resource estimate of 4.4 million tonnes of contained lithium carbonate equivalent (LCE).
-The report outlines an indicated resource of 1 million tonnes of LCE and an inferred resource of 3.4 million tonnes lithium carbonate equivalent.
+The property hosts a 2018 mineral resource estimate of 4.4 million tonnes of contained lithium carbonate equivalent.
+The report outlines an indicated resource of 1 million tonnes of lithium carbonate equivalent and an inferred resource of 3.4 million tonnes lithium carbonate equivalent.

 The Cauchari and Olaroz lithium brine projects are adjacent to one another and are surrounded by major players such as Lithium Americas Corp.
 (TSXV:LAC), SQM (NYSE:SQM), Ganfeng Lithium and Advantage Lithium Corp.
 (TSXV:AAL).
-Lake Resources is currently drilling on the Cauchari project and will commence drilling at Olaroz once finished at Cauchari.
+Lake Resources is currently drilling on the Cauchari project and plans to commence drilling at Olaroz once finished at Cauchari.
 Drilling at Cauchari has so far returned values up to 540 mg/L lithium on the project.
 Lake Resources hopes to prove that both projects are extensions of the neighboring projects in the area.

 - Three wholly-owned projects in stable mining jurisdictions in Argentina.

 - Projects are near major lithium brine properties operated by FMC Lithium, Lithium Americas, SQM, Ganfeng Lithium and Advantage Lithium.